AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/14_generators.md

 &nbsp;

 ## Combining Generators with Promises

-As we have previously seen, Promises are very useful for asynchronous programming and by combining them with generators we can have a very powerful tool at our disposal to avoid problems like the *callback hell*.
+As we have previously seen, Promises are very useful for asynchronous programming, and by combining them with generators we can have a very powerful tool at our disposal to avoid problems like the *callback hell*.

-As we are solely discussing ES6, I won't be talking about `async functions` as they were introduce in ES8 (ES2017) but know that the way they work is based on what you will see now.
+As we are solely discussing ES6, I won't be talking about async functions as they were introduce in ES8 (ES2017) but know that the way they work is based on what you will see now.

+You can read more about async functions in Chapter 19.

 Using a Generator in combination with a Promise will allow us to write asynchronous code that feels like synchronous.